VagishM6/email_bomber/README.md

 # email_bomber

 ## Description
-This python script is designed to use the smtp protocol to login with the user credentials, and then send emails with a specified amount, and spams the target's account.
+This python script, designed to send spammer emails. this script uses the smtp protocol to login with the user credentials, and then send emails with a specified amount, and spams the target's account.

 ## Extra Features
 1. The user can provide a personal server.